 Call for Abstracts

-The call for abstracts is now open..
+The call for abstracts is now closed..

 Presenters are invited to submit abstracts to the conference.
 Abstracts must be submitted through the abstract submission form.
 Members of the scientific committee will review all submitted abstracts.

 Abstracts should be written in English and have to be structured in this order: